Assessing the “Trump Bump” – What to Do Now

 A website makeover: We have simplified the content for visitors, added a smoother link to your online portals, and enhanced security features.
 Visually, it is quite a change but our approach and philosophies have not changed.
 We remain staunch advocates of coordinated financial planning and eschew both investing over narrow viewpoints and speculation.

 On a quest: In our commitment to continuing education, we attend many conferences and the first quarter of 2017 was full of learning opportunities.
-Mike Salmon, Charlie Fitzgerald, Derrick Chandler, and Lynne Strynchuk attended the annual Symposium of the FPA of Central Florida.
+Mike Salmon, Charlie Fitzgerald, and Derrick Chandler attended the annual Symposium of the FPA of Central Florida.
 In addition, Derrick is a participant to an invitation-only executive leadership program run by CEOs of some of the finest firms in America.
 Dan Moisand attended the national conference of TD Ameritrade, an invitation-only Top Investment Advisor’s conference put on by Barron’s, and the first ever Academic Research Colloquium hosted by the Center for Financial Planning.
 Financial planning interacts with a number of fields such as finance, economics, and psychology and the Center is working to bring relevant academic research from these fields together to enhance the profession’s body of knowledge.

 Congrats to Tommy: Congratulations to Tommy Lucas for passing the CFP Board’s certification exam.
 To be able to use the CFP® mark and hold out as a CERTFIED FINANCIAL PLANNER™ professional, a number of requirements must be met but the exam is considered the most difficult.
 The pass rate is typically less than 60%.
 We anticipate getting authorization from the CFP Board to add “CFP®” next to Tommy’s name next summer.